knsmr/rtbot/README.md

 ## rtbot.go

 A Twitter bot that tweets TechCrunch Japan articles that have garnered more than 100RTs and beyond.
-This bot checks the retweet counts for articles within three days every 10 minutes and it generates a new tweet every time an article gets additional 50RTs like so: 100, 150, 200, 250, 300...
+Every ten minutes, this bot checks the retweet counts for articles within three days and generates a new tweet every time an article gets additional 10RTs like so: 100, 200, 300, 400 and so on.

 ~~~
 $ ./rtbot --dry-run=false -d 3 -interval=10m